 A member of the team will lead you through the scenic vineyard and give you a chance to learn more about their traditional approach to winemaking, as they say “from vine to bottle”.
 Not only this but the tour is rounded off with a guided tasting from 3 of their top award-winning Harrow & Hope Sparkling wines.

-These tours start from just £25 per person, with £10 of that refundable for any purchases you wish to make while you’re there.
+Harrow and Hope vineyard tours start from just £25 per person, with £10 of that refundable for any purchases you wish to make while you’re there.
 An extremely tempting offer I’m sure you will agree.
 The tour generally takes around 1.5 to 2 hours and it is advised that sensible shoes and clothing are worn.
 You don’t want to be dressing to the nines, if there’s a potential for muddy fields.

 Where to Buy Harrow & Hope Sparkling Wine